MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 1. When processing an SVCB response from an authoritative server, add it to the Additional section (unless it is the Answer).

-2. Inspect whether each record is in AliasForm or ServiceForm.
-   If at least one record is in AliasForm, ignore all other SVCB records in the RRSet.
+2. If all records are in ServiceForm, resolve A and AAAA records for each SvcDomainName (or for the owner name if the SvcDomainName is "."), and include all the results in the Additional section.

-3. If the record is in AliasForm, resolve A, AAAA, and SVCB records for the SvcDomainName.
+3. Otherwise, select an AliasForm record at random, and resolve A, AAAA, and SVCB records for the SvcDomainName.
 If the SVCB record does not exist, add the A and AAAA records to the Additional section.
 Otherwise, go to step 1, subject to loop detection heuristics.

-3. If the records are in ServiceForm, resolve A and AAAA records for each SvcDomainName (or for the owner name if the SvcDomainName is "."), and include all the results in the Additional section.

 All DNS servers SHOULD treat the SvcParam portion of the SVCB RR as opaque and SHOULD NOT try to alter their behavior based on its contents.

+When responding to a query that includes the DNSSEC OK bit ({{!RFC3225}}), DNSSEC-capable recursive and authoritative DNS servers MUST accompany each RRSet in the Additional section with the same DNSSEC-related records that it would send when providing that RRSet as an Answer.

 # Performance optimizations {#optimizations}